 This information is intended as a general introduction to this topic.
 As each person is affected differently by balance and dizziness problems, speak with your health care professional for individual advice.

-Most problems with unsteadiness and dizziness in children are temporary and easy to treat.
+Most problems with dizziness and unsteadiness in children are temporary and easy to treat.
 Unfortunately, they are often overlooked, untreated or misdiagnosed.
 To rule out the possibility of a more serious condition, it is important to take your child to the doctor if they have repeated signs of dizziness or imbalance.

 Causes of dizziness and imbalance in children

-Common causes of short-lived dizziness and imbalance include:
+Common causes of short-lived dizziness and imbalance in children include:

 - reduced blood flow to the brain for a short time, brought on by common events such as standing up suddenly (orthostatic hypotension) or standing still for a long time